tinasheeliashamandishe/azure-load-balancer-basic/README.md

 <p align="center">
 <h4>Lab Topology:</h4>
 In this Lab there are 2 virtual machines, running IIS.
 They do no have public IP addreses.
-The loadbalancer sists infront of them with a public IP address.<br />
+The loadbalancer sits infront of them with a public IP address.<br />
 The loadbalancer will be used to reach the VMs.
   <br/>
 <img src="https://i.imgur.com/fVLWRPj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

 <h4> Step 1:</h4>
 Deploy 2 virtual machines, in the same subnet and availability set.
-Install IIS on both virtualmachines<br />
+Install IIS on both virtual machines<br />
 <img src="https://i.imgur.com/7HvkWE3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/><br/>
 <br />